covid19india/api/README.md

 ### Files available

-Latest data from the google sheet (10-20 minutes delayed) is available through the `latest` end-point.
+- Latest data from the google sheet (10-20 minutes delayed) is available through the `latest` end-point.
-These are the files available
+These are the files available.
+- Aggregated sheets provide more district/state level details.
+The raw sheets are not very useful as there's no additional information in raw sheets as compared to aggregated sheets.
+- V4 json endpoints.
+These are the json apis that are used by the website to show all the statistics on the site.
+These can be used by developers and analysts who have knowledge of json parsing (recommended approach).
+All our v4 endpoints are actively developed and in use since this serves the frontend view [Documentation for the same](https://api.covid19india.org/documentation).

 #### Aggregated Sheets